Russian mercenary boss Yevgeny Prigozhin challenged the Kremlin in a brief mutiny | Federal News Network

 On June 23, his forces left Ukraine and seized the military headquarters in the southern Russian city of Rostov-on-Don.
 He ordered them to roll toward Moscow, saying it was “not a military coup, but a march of justice” to unseat Shoigu.

-He called off the action less than 24 hours later in a deal struck by Belarus President Alexander Lukashenko.
+He called off the action less than 24 hours later in a deal struck by President Alexander Lukashenko of Belarus.

 In a televised address, Putin had vowed to punish those behind the armed uprising led by his onetime protege.
 He called the rebellion a “betrayal” and “treason.”

-But under the deal allowing Prigozhin and his forces to go free, Kremlin spokesman Dmitry Peskov later said Putin’s “highest goal” in the deal with the Wagner chief was “to avoid bloodshed and internal confrontation with unpredictable results.”
+Kremlin spokesman Dmitry Peskov later said Putin’s “highest goal” in agreeing to the deal allowing Prigozhin and his forces to go free was “to avoid bloodshed and internal confrontation with unpredictable results.”

 Prigozhin lived most of his life in the shadows.
 The owner of a high-end restaurant, he won Kremlin catering ventures that earned him the nickname of “Putin’s chef,” but he was mostly known only in the rarefied circles of the elite.